stvloza/stvloza/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Esteban Loza
 ====================================================================================================================================

-Software Engineer
+I am an aspiring Software Engineer
 ---------------------------

 I have had a lifelong passion for technology.
-I continue growing and mastering the fundamentals of HTML, CSS, Javascript, React, Node.Js, and MySQL, on a daily basis by applying my knowledge and skills to functional projects and solutions to real world problems using software.
+Recently, I Graduated from Practicum by Yandex as a Full Stack Web Developer MERN online Bootcamp.
+I continue to grow and master the fundamentals of HTML, CSS, Javascript, React, Node.Js, and MySQL, on a daily basis by applying the knowledge and skills I have learned in my full-stack bootcamp by creating functional projects and solutions for real world problems.

+* 🔭 I Graduated from Practicum by Yandex as a Full Stack Web Developer MERN online Bootcamp.
+* * 🖥️  See my portfolio at [stvloza.github.io](http://stvloza.github.io)
-* 🌍  I'm based in San Antonio, TX
+* 🌍  I'm based in San Antonio, TX but willing to relocate
-* 🖥️  See my portfolio at [stvloza.github.io](http://stvloza.github.io)
 * ✉️  You can contact me at [stvloza@gmail.com](mailto:stvloza@gmail.com)
-* 🚀  I'm currently working on [Code](http://stvloza.github.io/)
+* 🚀  I'm currently working on creating fitness software to help people with their overall wellness [Code](http://stvloza.github.io/)
-* 🧠  I'm learning a new framework
+* 🧠  I'm constantly learning a new framework or language
 * 🤝  I'm open to collaborating on open source projects

 ### Skills